Condé Nast Entertainment

 Condé Nast Entertainment (CNE) is a production and distribution studio with film, television, social and online video, and virtual reality content.
+It is a division of Condé Nast.

 CNE is headquartered at 1 World Trade Center.

 Background

 Previously, Condé Nast (CN) magazines were represented in Hollywood by agents and received production credit and fees for films made on their work.
 Brokeback Mountain, A Beautiful Mind, and Eat, Pray, Love, based on an Allure article, were all films based on CN content.
 Also, the "Whale War" show on Animal Planet originated with a Condé Nast magazine article.
 On the other hand, Conde Nast's Vogue refused in 2003 to partner on Project Runway for fear of tarnishing its image.
 With print growth slowing, CN indicated that the company would seek other revenue in licensing, e-commerce, video, and higher circulation prices.